lkrimphove/cli-tools/README.md

-# scripts-and-tools
+# cli-tools

-A collection of useful scripts and CLI tools for streamlining SAP CAP and general development workflows.
+A collection of useful scripts and CLI tools for streamlining development workflows.
 This repository is intended as a personal toolbox to improve productivity, automate common tasks, and ensure consistency across local and deployed environments.

 ## Contents